The amazing, astounding Abercrombie adults

 “I purchase clothing at Abercrombie & Fitch because I like it.
 Know this.”

 Perhaps they didn’t hear the CEO of this company declare his sole allegiance to attractive customers by stating that “a lot of people don’t belong in our clothes, and they can’t belong.
-In every school there are the cool and popular kids, and then there are the not-so-cool kids.
+In every school, there are the cool and popular kids, and then there are the not-so-cool kids.
 Candidly, we go after the cool kids.”

 It’s possible that they didn’t notice that the teenage models featured in their clothing ads aren’t actually wearing any clothing.

-With blinders firmly affixed, they exchange money earned from hours spent in crammed in cubicles and broiling over short-order grills for the opportunity to broadcast to the world that they willingly spent a portion of their precious Sunday afternoon and a portion of their even more precious paycheck in an Abercrombie & Fitch store.
+With blinders firmly affixed, they exchange money earned from hours spent in crammed cubicles and broiling over short-order grills for the opportunity to broadcast to the world that they willingly spent a portion of their precious Sunday afternoon and a portion of their even more precious paycheck in an Abercrombie & Fitch store.

 The world never ceases to amaze me.